SUSE/tdx-demo/INSTALL-SLES-15-SP5.md

 tdx-demo-install.sh and tdx-demo-run.sh

-tdx-demo-install.sh sets up the necessary repositories and downloads and prepares the Demo guest image,
+tdx-demo-install.sh sets up the necessary repositories and downloads the Demo guest image.

+A reboot of the host is required in order to load the new TDX-enabled kernel in the host.

 tdx-demo-run.sh runs the Demo guest image with TDX enabled.

+This should be sufficient to install and run the DEMO, but read further for more details if needed.

 ## Manual instructions